tnaia/curse-turing/README.md

 Turing curses!
 ==============

-One night, having a good time with friends, suddenly, I have a bright idea.
+One night, at a small friendly gathering with friends, suddenly, someone
+exclaims:

-"My friends, there is this wonderful thing I had tons of fun with!
-It is called *turing machine*.
+"My friends, there is this wonderfully entertaing thing I know...
+It is called a *turing machine*.
 We can download a simulator  online, I am sure.
-Let me just show you how this work, it will be enlightening, and you will have yet another story of your exotic fun with geeks..."
+Let me just show you how this works, it will be enlightening, and you will have yet another story of exotic geeky fun..."

+A little browsing later, though:

-What, these interpreters are provided in _binary_ format, and ony under demand?
+"What, these interpreters are provided in _binary_ format, and ony under demand?
 These others must to be used online, and gosh what creepy design!
-I'd rather hack something in text mode...
+I'd rather hack something in text mode..."

+At which point the voiceover from the narrator takes over...

 Text mode!
 That's it!

-Turing curses is my answer to precisely that dilemma.
+Turing curses is my answer to the sketchy dillema (masterfully portrayed in the previous paragraphs).
 It has been hacked one night after frustration on internet search.

 This software is distributed under the GPLv3 license.
 See COPYING file.

 # Current status and usage

 Minimum working simulator of a turing machine which runs in a tape infinite to the "right".
 The only way of halting it is trying to advance beyond the